jjjj473/ggdd/README.md

 The wrapper JAR is intentionally not included in the repository to avoid storing binaries.
 The `gradlew` script will download it automatically.

 The app streams a sample video from the web by default.
+You can also tap the "Pick Video" button to choose a local video using Android's media picker.
-Edit `MainActivity` if you want to supply your own video URL.
+Edit `MainActivity` if you want to supply your own default URL.